United States federal authorities have used the Great Seal to authenticate documents since 1782.

 The Memorial is located in the Pennington County, near Keystone, South Dakota.
-The four faces from left to right are those of the presidents George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.
+The four faces, from left to right, are those of presidents George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.
 Sculptors Gutzon Borglum and his son Lincoln carried out the project.
 The construction ended in 1941.

 Worldwide, flying the Flag every day and according to the Code, does not violate regulations.
 Please mind that displaying the Flag in parental advisory contexts may be considered non-complimentary.
 Removal of the Flag from an improper display might be advisable.

 There are a few special days on which to fly the Flag.